40 Healthy Food Ideas That Actually Taste Amazing

 38) Dark Chocolate And Almonds

-Why Dark Chocolate And Almonds belongs here: Dark chocolate with at least 70% cocoa provides less sugar than most and will keep your energy levels sustained.
-This combo snack is just primarily healthy fats and won’t cause you to crash.
-Rather, it’ll help you power through the rest of your day!
+Justify Dark Chocolate And Almonds: Dark chocolate with 70% or higher cocoa content is lower in sugar and will keep your energy levels more consistent.
+This combination snack consists of mainly healthy fats which won’t cause you to crash.
+In fact, it will help you power through the rest of your day!

-Swap: Almonds are the cheapest option.
-At 3 p.m. we offer something a bit more refined: a square of dark chocolate, a few cheese cubes, and some dried cherries.
+Almonds are the least expensive alternative.
+At 3 p.m. we provide something slightly more sophisticated: a piece of dark chocolate, a couple of pieces of cheese, and some dried cherries.

 39) Fresh Fruit Salad